Strilanc/Strilanc.github.io/_posts/2015-12-13-Delayed-Choice-Quantum-Erasure.md

 2. **Choice**:
 The "choice" to erase is performed by two beam splitters (the "choosers"), one for the top slit and one for the bottom slit.
 If the which-way photon passes through the choosers without being reflected, its impact point at the top or bottom of the which-way screen tells us which slit the original photon passed through.
-But if the which-way photon is reflected by the choosers then, regardless of the starting slit, the photon will show up in each erased case near the center of the screen half of the time.
+But if the which-way photon is reflected by the choosers then, regardless of the starting slit, an "eraser" beam splitter will distribute the photon equally between the two erased cases.

     Because both the top slit and bottom slit create a 50/50 split between the two erased cases (when erased), the which-way information is lost.
     It cannot be recovered.